Data access FAQs

 In addition to the requirements above, HREC and Data Custodian approval for you to access each linked dataset listed on your EoI must be received by ALSWH (this will be obtained on your behalf, subject to full and accurate details being provided in your EoI).
 While we make every effort to expedite this process, depending on the number of datasets and custodians involved, this may require several weeks over and above the standard EoI processing time of two months.

-ALSWH is a public resource funded by the Australian Government Department of Health and does not charge any fees to access survey data.
+ALSWH is a public resource funded by the Australian Government Department of Health and Aged Care and does not charge any fees to access survey data.

 However, if your project involves linked data, you may need to budget for: